manifestinteractive/boxy-brown/README.md

 ### Step 2:

-Place Double Sided Foam Tab on the back of the Bluetooth Module.
+Place Double Sided Foam Tape on the back of the Bluetooth Module.

 ![Step 2](images/build/hardware_002.jpg "Step 2")